• Skip to primary navigation

 Note: Okay, we’re’ talking safe harbors here, but I am compelled to point out that bumping your salary so you can bump your pension contribution probably doesn’t save you taxes.
 Yes, it maximizes your pension deduction.
 Absolutely.
 But most likely it doesn’t once you consider all the costs save you money.
 (You can check out this post if you want the gritty details of my argument.)

-Two Downloadable eBooks You Might Find Interesting
+A Downloadable eBook You Might Find Interesting

-Written in plain, everyday language, our Setting Low Salaries of S Corporations e-book explains how to save thousands of dollars a year with your S corporation.
+Because we’re on the subject of S corporation shareholder payroll, let me mention something.
+We’ve published an economical e-book, Setting Low Salaries of S Corporations, which explains how to save thousands of dollars a year with your S corporation.
 But in a manner that lets you follow the rules.
 And in a manner that minimizes the chance your S corporation salary will be rejected by the Internal Revenue Service.

 Priced at $50, this e-book should save you thousands of dollars a year in payroll taxes.
 To buy and download the S corporation salaries e-book, click this button: